Simply LaKita

 Overhead view of finished fudge on parchment paper with a knife before cutting.

-How to Store Pretzel Fudge
+What to Serve with Pretzel Fudge

 Overhead view of fudge cut in small pieces on parchment paper.